TheRealAnonymous008/quartz/content/details/computer science/computer architecture/RISC-V.md

 | x18 - x27 | s2 - s11 | Saved Register | E |
 | x28 - x31 | t3 - t6 | Temporary | R |

-[^1]: Hardwired to always be zero.
+* **Always Zero** is Hardwired to always be zero.
 Any value moved to this register is discarded and zero outputted in its place.

 ### Floating point registers
 | Register Name | ABI Name | Description | Owner |